Reading Time: 4 minutes

-To learn more about the wines from the Caucasus, check out our book entitled Uncorking The Caucasus: Wines from Turkey, Armenia, and Georgia on Amazon.
+To learn more about the wines from the Caucasus, check out our book Uncorking The Caucasus: Wines from Turkey, Armenia, and Georgia, on Amazon now.

 The Caucasus region is a geographical area that surrounds the mountain range of the same name.
 The region consists of the countries Georgia, Armenia, eastern Turkey, Azerbaijan, and parts of Russia and Iran.
 It is a mountainous region with most of its land situated on the Anatolian and Armenian plateaus.
 The northern border of the region is the Greater Caucasus range, which are the highest mountains in Europe.
 The Black Sea and Caspian Sea serve as the western and eastern borders of the region respectively.
 The southern reaches of the region are made up of southeastern Turkey and northern Iran.

 The borders of all these countries, especially Armenia, have shifted throughout human history; but somewhere in what is present-day Armenia, Georgia, eastern Turkey, and northern Iran, mankind planted a new chapter in history.

 Many people think of the classic Vitis vinifera wine grape varieties as Western European, but Vitis vinifera’s origin lies in the Caucasus, where Europe and Asia intersect and where ancient trade routes traversed the mountains between the Black Sea and Persia.
 Within the Caucasus region, Turkey, Iran, Armenia and Georgia all have archaeological evidence that supports their claims of being the birthplace of wine.